fl3a/reset_node_counter/README.md

 The **Reset node counter VBO** module allows you to reset the node counter on many nodes via [Views Bulk Operations (VBO)](https://www.drupal.org/project/views_bulk_operations) and[Adminstration views (admin_views)](http://drupal.org/project/admin_views).

-It provides a reset action and a default view based on the admin_views_node view from admin_view module which already includes this action as operation.
+It introduces a reset action and a default view based on the admin_views_node view from admin_view module which already includes this new action as operation.

 Access the view at admin/content and use _Reset node statistics counter_ operation.